WebexCC-SA/LAB-2308/docs/task3.md

 ![Nav](./assets/t3s41p4.png){ width="400" }

 !!! warning "Reason"
+	    When presence status on **sfbusy** is updated to **Sfbusy**, presence sync becasue idle code on WxCC is **sfbusy**.
 	    Omni-channel codes created on Salesforce and in Webex Contact Center needs to match in spelling and in case.

 - Congratulations!
 You have completed the task.